paullepoulpe/master-thesis/src/03_Background.md

 val query2 = population.Where(_.age > 40).Select(_.height)
 ```

 We define some structure data to represent the model we are working with, in this case a record representing a person.
-We then load a collection of those records from some disk storage abstraction .
+We then load a collection of those records from some disk storage abstraction.
 Finally, we have two statements that query this collection to compute some result.

 The first thing we can notice is that the name field in the `PersonRecord` is never read by the query.
 In the naive implementation however, these fields still get loaded from disk, parsed and carried around until they are discarded by the `Select` clause.
-This creates a computation and memory overhead that might not be negligible, especially if the size of the `name` field is significantly larger than the few bytes required to represent the other two fields.
+This creates a computational and memory overhead that might not be negligible, especially if the size of the `name` field is significantly larger than the few bytes required to represent the other two fields.

 ### `ArrayOfStruct` to `StructofArray`
-High level data structures are an essential part of modern programming.
-Whether designed for functional, imperative or object oriented programming, every language has a mechanism to create complex data structures by grouping simpler ones (`C++`'s `struct`, `Java`'s `class`, `haskell`'s `Product` type).
-This very useful abstraction can however get in the way of compiler optimizations as it introduces some dependencies between parts of data.
+High-level data-structures are an essential part of modern programming.
+Whether designed for functional, imperative or object-oriented programming, every language has a mechanism to create complex data structures by grouping simpler ones (`C++`'s `struct`, `Java`'s `class`, `haskell`'s `Product` type).
+However, this very useful abstraction can get in the way of compiler optimizations as it introduces some dependencies between parts of data.

 Understanding the structure of the data allows the compiler to reduce its cost at runtime.
-If the type on an object is known at compile time, we can statically determine the target of a field access and potentially inline the code generating it.
+If the type of an object is known at compile time, we can statically determine the target of a field access and potentially inline the code generating it.
 If the resulting code contains no reference to the original structure, we can safely eliminate it.

 `ArrayOfStruct` to `StructOfArray` (`AoS` to `SoA`) or `MultiLoop` `SoA` is an extension of the mechanism described above that works on a collection of `Records`.
 The transformation iterates over all of the patterns that produce a collection of structures and rewrites them to produce a single structure of collections, each one corresponding to a field in the original structure.
-It then marks the result to keep track of the transformation and rewrites the original collection's methods to work on the result of the transformation.
+It then marks the result to keep track of the transformation, and rewrites the original collection's methods to work on the result of the transformation.
 Using the same mechanism as described above, it can rewrite accesses to the `SoA` representation by statically dispatching them.

 Ignoring the second query from the example above, the transformation's result would look something like the following.